smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 }
 ```

-This example shows how a SendRequests behavior would be overwritten for activating an app (which involves a user selecting the app from the app list)
+This example shows how a `SendRequest`'s behavior would be overwritten for activating an app (which involves a user selecting the app from the app list).

 ```json
 {